superfeedr/blog.superfeedr.com/_posts/2014-07-02-stream-superfeedr.markdown

 ### Streaming RSS

 Today, we're moving forward by adding **HTTP streaming** support to the RSS stored in Superfeedr.
-In English, this mean, you can ask Superfeedr something like this:
+In English, this means, you can ask Superfeedr something like this:

 > Please, give me the last 5 items from that feed, but keep the connection open and give me any new item that's coming for as long as I'm listening.